 1.13 “Monthly Charge” means the total amount payable to the Secondee plus the Employer’s Expenses and the Playroll Fees and/or the total amount payable to Playroll for applicable Transaction Fees and the Platform Fees.

 1.14 “Payment Services” means:

-1.14.1 in respect of Secondee Services: the provision by or on behalf of Playroll (whether directly or via its nominated Playroll Partner) of payment services in respect of Secondees, including the payment of Secondee’s salaries, wages, bonuses, commissions, invoices, stipends, benefits, and other earnings.
+1.14.1 in respect of Secondee Services: the provision by or on behalf of Playroll, in its capacity as commercial agent (whether directly or via its nominated Playroll Partner), of payment services in respect of Secondees, including the payment of Secondee’s salaries, wages, bonuses, commissions, invoices, stipends, benefits, and other earnings.

 1.14.2 in respect of Platform Services: the payment/s as further described in clause 4 of the Terms, on behalf of the Client, of Contractor’s invoices, expenses and other charges, disbursements or reimbursements, by Playroll (whether directly or via its nominated Playroll Partner), through the Playroll Platform and/or related service provider/s, on the terms of the Agreement.

 1.15 “Personal Data” has the meaning given to it in the Data Protection Legislation.